gregmarine/ByGregMarine.com/index.md

 hero:
   name: "So, I was thinking..."
-  text: "Musiings by Greg Marine"
+  text: "Musings by Greg Marine"
-  tagline: My great project tagline
+  tagline: Behind the curtain of a curious mind.
   actions:
     - theme: brand
       text: Markdown Examples